Franck-Demongin/VisionComparator/README.md

 ### Compare models

-To test and compare models, select one or more models, choose a prompt and an image to compare the results.
+To test and compare models, select one or more models, choose one or more prompts and an image to compare the results.

+At the end of the session, the statistics are displayed and you can download the results as JSON.

 ### Manage models